llorracc/HAFiscal-Latest/README.md

 Place these .dta files in the same directory as **make_liquid_wealth.do** before running the file.

 **Note**: When releasing new waves of the SCF, the summary extract data for older versions are inflation-adjusted.
 At the time of writing, downloading the data gives a file where all dollar variables are inflation-adjusted to 2022 dollars.
-With an adjusted version of **rscfp2004.dta** the numbers marked **USD** below will not replicate the numbers used in the paper.
+With an adjusted version of **rscfp2004.dta** the numbers that are in dollar amounts will not replicate the numbers used in the paper (this applies to line 2 of Table 2, Panel B).

 ### Summary of Availability